AMartins87/world-of-makaton/README.md

 ## **WORLD OF MAKATON**

-The purpose of the World of Makaton website is to introduce more people to this wonderful and easy sign language which supports children and adults who may have learning difficulties and/or delays, to communicate better.
+The purpose of the World of Makaton website is to introduce more people to this wonderful and easy to learn sign language which supports children and adults who may have learning difficulties and/or delays, to communicate better.

+I wanted to keep the site concise and easy to navigate through as there are multiple pages out there which are good as they contain lots of information about the subject but they are not very easy to navigate through and lots of important pieces of information are scattered over several pages.

-World of Makaton gives the user just enough information to get to know this form of communication and it gives some external pointers if they would like to know more about the background of it.
+World of Makaton gives the user a taster of this form of communication and it gives an external pointer to a TV programme which I'd highly recommend as it will help with learning the sign language in form of fun and play.

 ![Mock up image](wireframes/mockup.JPG)